2018 South Alabama Jaguars football team

 The 2018 South Alabama Jaguars football team represented the University of South Alabama in the 2018 NCAA Division I FBS football season.
 The Jaguars played their home games at Ladd–Peebles Stadium in Mobile, Alabama, and competed in the West Division of the Sun Belt Conference.
 They were led by first-year head coach Steve Campbell.
 They finished the season 3–9, 2–6 in Sun Belt play to finish in fourth place in the West Division.

-Previous season

-The Jaguars finished the 2017 season 4–8, 3–5 in Sun Belt play to finish in a tie for eighth place.